chenjj2/edgar-analytics-master/README.md

 > {0: [ip(1), ...], ...}

-# Algorithm
+# Flow

-The code reads input from line and line and follow the below logistics.
+The code reads input from line and line and follow the logistics below.

 ![flow chart](images/flow.png)